 Foundation Scholarship for MCC graduates

-- James Warren & Helen Ruth Pattie Memorial – Current MCC graduate who is admitted and enrolled full-time as a junior at an accredited Iowa college/university and who is seeking a 4-year degree; Marshall County high school graduate; 2.8 GPA; financial need but not full Federal Aid; Click here for application, U.S. citizen. $1,500 scholarship (for a 2012 MCC graduate).
+- James Warren & Helen Ruth Pattie Memorial – Current MCC graduate who is admitted and enrolled full-time as a junior at an accredited Iowa college/university and who is seeking a 4-year degree.
+Must be a Marshall County high school graduate, U.S. citizen, 2.8 GPA, financial need but not full federal aid. $1,500 scholarship.
+Click here for application